 Liebe zur Orgel

-In 1910, Bunk had sent his first published organ work, the Legend op.
+In 1910, Bunk had sent his first published organ work, the Legend Op.
 29, to Albert Schweitzer in Strasbourg.
 Schweitzer praised its style as “an effective combination of that of Mendelssohn and that of César Franck” and particularly praised “the serene and vivid layout of the whole.”
 Bunk sent later organ compositions to Lambarene, where Schweitzer “got an idea” of them on his tropical piano.
-Wolfgang Stockmeier, who appreciated Bunk for “a style of unmistakable personal idiosyncrasy”, describes the special tonal language using the example of the Passacaglia op.
-40 (1911): “Bunk makes use of all the technical possibilities of late Romantic alteration harmony and is no less daring than Reger, but his style is not so marked by sudden eruptions and is therefore clearer and more spacious.“
+Wolfgang Stockmeier, who appreciated Bunk for “a style of unmistakable personal idiosyncrasy”, describes the special tonal language using the example of the Passacaglia Op.
+40 (1911): “Bunk makes use of all the technical possibilities of the alternating harmony of the late Romantic tradition and is no less daring than Reger, but his style is not so much characterized by sudden eruptions and is therefore clearer and more spacious.“

-An expression of Bunkʼs special relationship with the instrument he favoured is the title of his posthumously published memoirs: Liebe zur Orgel.
+Bunkʼs special relationship with the instrument he favoured finds expression in the title of his posthumously published memoirs: Liebe zur Orgel.

 Albert Schweitzer